jihoonahn/blog/Content/about.md

 title: about
 ---

-Hey, welcome to my blog!
-I've been doing software development since 2015, most of it on the iOS platform.
-Throughout this time I worked as a solo developer, with small and large teams as well as taught iOS development in a coding academy.
+Nice to meet you, welcome to my blog.
+I am a junior developer who started iOS development in 2021.
+During this time, I worked with small and large teams on the project.

-When working on my own I got the experience of communicating with clients face to face, formulating requirements, making designs, and eventually releasing applications.
-The work in larger organizations taught me the importance of clear communication both in real-life and in code.
-I developed in large and fast-growing codebases that required rethinking, coordination, refactoring, and automation efforts to make them suitable for the work of multiple teams.

-I intend to use this blog as a way to share my learnings, my projects or just to fulfill random bursts of creativity.

-Feel free to contact me on Twitter, LinkedIn or simply write me an email!
+I am interested in various architectures and technologies while developing iOS.
+And I like to challenge myself.
+Challenging gives me a lot of difficulties, but it gives me more experience and a sense of accomplishment.

+I want to keep developing this blog and record my growth process.

+Although blog posts may be lacking, please take good care of us!

+If you have any questions, please feel free to contact us via email!